rednafi/stress-test-locust/README.md

 ### Access the API

 Sign up for a Rapid API [account](https://rapidapi.com/signup) and get your token.
-You can access the API via cURL like (You need to provide your own API token in the header):
+You can access the API via cURL like (You need to provide your API token in the header):

 ```bash
 curl --request GET \